Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 map(function, iterable)
 ```

-Similar to what we did with comprehensions we can use the map funciton to create new lists.
+Similar to what you did with comprehensions you can use the map function to create new lists.

-The following code declares a function called double, then uses the map function to double all the values in a list:
+The following code declares a function called *double* which returns double the value passed in as a parameter.
+The map function calls your function to double all the values in a list:

 ```python
 def double(value):